o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 The coefficients $c_{i, j}$ will be encoded on $2^k$ bits, with $k$ small compared to the field size (around 15).
 A lookup table will be used to fetch the corresponding $G_i 2^{j * k}$.
 Therefore, the only operations that we need to encoded is the addition of Vesta(F_base) elements in BN254(F_scalar).
 Note that the elements $G_i 2^{j * k}$ will have coordinates in Vesta(F_base).
 Therefore, the table will require more than one limbs for each coordinates.

-### Algorithm Performance, Circuit Layout, and Folding

-The circuit that we are implementing is big, and its layout should be carefully considered.
-However, we have some liberty in design decisions -- the algorithm needs to be implemented on a *variant* of Kimchi which can allow long rows, additive lookups, and support for folding.

-Note that each iteration (one run) of the sub-MSM algorithm with limited buckets takes $3n$ additions at most:
-- The cycle in the beginning populates the buckets and it takes $n$ additions because that's how much multiplications are there in `to_scale_pairs`.
-- The end loop does two additions per each iteration (and each iteration assumes a non-zero bucket, assume there are $n'$ of these buckets), so we have $2 \cdot n'$ additions.
-Since $n' < n$, the worst case is $2 n$ additions.

-In addition to $3n$ addition per sub-MSM run, we will need to sum all the results of it.
-Luckily, this computation is relatively cheap --- we require one extra addition per run.

-In total, the whole algorithm then requires $3n \cdot l$ additions because we need to run the inner algorithm $l$ times, and then sum the results (which is negligibly small and can be accumulated along the way).
-- Assuming worst (of the two) case of $n = 2^{16}$ and $k = 15$, we get about $2^{17}$ additions, which is still more than $2^{16}$ budget.
-   - But we will use folding.
-    - The only shared states between the rounds of folding are (1) total accumulator for the computed value $\sum_{i=1}^j B_i$, (2) ram lookups.
-RAM lookups are not ZK and they don't need to be.

-For folding to work correctly "in its full recursive power", additionally to merely instance folding itself, we will need an IVC (interactive verifiable computation) part that will verify the previous folding iteration within the circuit.
-- We consider two approaches regarding folding IVC: either supporting a cycle of curves (BN254 / Grumpkin cycle) or non-native emulation.
-    - The cycle of curves approach relies on switching between two curves on every folding iteration.
-Verification of KZG can be encoded with Grumpkin curve (see [this aztec blog post](https://hackmd.io/@aztec-network/ByzgNxBfd#2-Grumpkin---A-curve-on-top-of-BN-254-for-SNARK-efficient-group-operations)).
-    - The non-native emulation uses foreign field arithmetics to proceed.
-This foreign field emulation is (probably) what Aztec call "goblin plonk" technique.
-Link: https://hackmd.io/@aztec-network/B19AA8812 (see CF Istanbul talks from Zac).
-    - To start with, the curves approach seems more immediately available, however the second approach is strongly preferred in the long run.
-- It also needs to be noted that IVC circuit is running "in parallel" --- it is not part of our target circuit, so we can use all the $2^15$ available rows (SRS size limit) without worrying about size of the IVC.

 ### Implementing Foreign Field Gates

 Part of the project is implementing FFA (foreign field arithmetics, additions and multiplications) and FFEC (foreign field EC additions) libraries --- practically these will be gates within a kimchi circuit.